yksht/jquery.responsivegrid/README.md

 	'itemHeight' : item height.
 You can use 'px' and '%' (percent from .grid-item block width) by default: 100%

-	'gridItemSelector' : selector for children blocks
+	'itemSelector' : selector for children blocks
 	by default: '.grid-item'